jwstegemann/fritz2-docs/Routing.md

 // or call handler directly
 router.navTo("pageA")
 ```
-or in case you created your own handlers you can call theme analogously:
+Or call your own handlers in case you created any:
 ```kotlin
 object MyRouter : MapRouter(mapOf("page" to "overview")) {
     val overview = handle { it + ("page" to "overview") }